 The recognition of the ARO liability results in an accompanying increase to the respective tangible capital assets.
 Building assets impacted by an asbestos liability are being amortized based on the estimated useful life as per the amortization accounting policy.
-The landfill ARO liability is amortized using the units of production method.
 For sites that are inactive, the ARO liability is amortized over 25 years post closure.